Pudzz/Small-Game-Project/README.md

 # Game-Of-Cones
 A small game made during a course in school.
 In this project we were 6 people who participated.

+### Game
+Eliminate visitors who get angry and attack you because your ice cream is not good enough.

-My main tasks in this project were:
+#### My main tasks in this project were:
 - To provide the game with sound and sound effects [DirectXTK Audio.h is used in this project]
 - Create a game manager.